 On September 9, 2013, CBS Television Distribution’s Inside Edition begins its new season as television’s longest-running, top-rated and most-honored syndicated newsmagazine.
 Building upon a successful season in which the show made headlines, Inside Edition received industry accolades and, once again, ranked in the top 10 first-run syndicated programs, a distinction it’s held for the past 24 seasons.

 Inside Edition premiered on Jan.
 9, 1989, when the syndicated newsmagazine genre was at its peak.
 It holds the distinction of being the only series among that original group that has remained on the air continually since then, and, as its ratings have proved, it continues to thrive.

-Anchored by veteran newswoman Deborah Norville since 1995, and backed by a dedicated staff of correspondents and producers, the daily newsmagazine has built its enduring success by presenting a compelling mix of hard-hitting investigations, exclusive newsmaker interviews and incisive human-interest stories, as well as celebrity and pop culture features.
+Anchored by veteran newswoman Deborah Norville, and backed by a dedicated staff of correspondents and producers, the daily newsmagazine has built its enduring success by presenting a compelling mix of hard-hitting investigations, exclusive newsmaker interviews and incisive human-interest stories, as well as celebrity and pop culture features.

 Norville, the series’ on-air staple, is a two-time Emmy Award winner actively involved in all aspects of the broadcast.
 Working with her is an experienced team of broadcast journalists, overseen by Executive Producer Charles Lachman, with Co-Executive Producer Esther Pessin, Managing Editor Kevin Harry and Senior Producer Brian Hendel.